Prescribing practicalities

 This medicinal product is subject to additional monitoring.
 This will allow quick identification of new safety information.
 Adverse events and product complaint should be reported.
 Reporting forms and information can be found at www.mhra.gov.uk/yellowcard for the UK or www.hpra.ie for Ireland.
 Adverse events and product complaint should also be reported to Angelini Pharma on (UK) +44 2034889643, (IRE) +353 1 584 4671 or UKIReporting@angelinipharma.com

-ONTOZRY® (cenobamate) is indicated for the adjunctive treatment of focal-onset seizures with or without secondary generalisation in adult patients with epilepsy who have not been adequately controlled despite treatment with at least 2 anti-epileptic medicinal products.1
+ROI: ONTOZRY® is indicated for the adjunctive treatment of focal-onset seizures with or without secondary generalisation in adult patients with epilepsy who have not been adequately controlled despite a history of treatment with at least 2 anti-epileptic medicinal products2

-• Seizure freedom (i.e., zero seizures), with no or minimal adverse effects, with the fewest number of ASMs possible.
+• Seizure freedom (i.e., zero seizures), with no adverse events (AEs) from ASMs, with the fewest number of ASMs possible.

-While monotherapy is the treatment of choice for newly diagnosed epilepsy, some patients may require treatment with a combination of ASMs to achieve optimum efficacy, especially those with drug-resistant epilepsy (DRE).2-4 However, care should be taken to avoid excessive drug load, which is associated with an increased risk of:2,4,5
+While monotherapy is the treatment of choice for newly diagnosed epilepsy, some patients may require treatment with a combination of ASMs to achieve optimum efficacy, especially those with drug-resistant epilepsy (DRE).3-5 However, care should be taken to avoid excessive drug load, which is associated with an increased risk of:3,5,6

-There are no specific criteria for which combination of ASMs to use, so healthcare professionals (HCPs) could consider factors such as:2,4,6,7
+There are no specific criteria for which combination of ASMs to use, so healthcare professionals (HCPs) could consider factors such as:3,5-7

-Using drugs with different mechanisms of action and different adverse event profiles may help to optimise efficacy and reduce the risk of adverse effects.4,6,7
+Using drugs with different mechanisms of action and different adverse event profiles may help to optimise efficacy and reduce the risk of adverse effects.1,2,7

-A few patients will become seizure-free with a combination of three ASMs, but treatment with a combination of four or more is unlikely to be successful.4 The addition of a fourth drug should be generally be avoided due to the occurrence of adverse events (AEs) and minimal improvement in seizure control.6
+A few patients will become seizure-free with a combination of three ASMs, but treatment with a combination of four or more is unlikely to be successful.5 The addition of a fourth drug should be generally be avoided due to the occurrence of adverse events and minimal improvement in seizure control.7

-Reducing the number of ASMs can help to minimise adverse effects, which may enhance treatment adherence, reduce costs and improve quality of life2
+Reducing the number of ASMs can help to minimise adverse events, which may enhance treatment adherence, reduce costs and improve quality of life3

-• Discontinuing ASMs that are unnecessary should therefore be an important therapy goal2
+• Discontinuing ASMs that are unnecessary should therefore be an important therapy goal3

 NICE guideline for people with epilepsy

-For first- and second-line treatment in people with epilepsy, the NICE guideline recommends monotherapy wherever possible.3
+For first- and second-line treatment in people with epilepsy, the NICE guideline recommends monotherapy wherever possible.4

 • Consider lamotrigine or levetiracetam as first-line monotherapy for people with focal seizures.
 If the first choice is unsuccessful, consider the other of those options.